 By not asking the right type of questions, DIY market researchers are missing out on valuable information.

-If customers in fact were confused by what the retail store was selling, the store would have incurred a lot more costs on redesigning their storefront than they would have on hiring a survey company.
+If customers in fact were confused by what the retail store was selling, the store would have incurred a lot more costs on redesigning their storefront than they would have on hiring an online survey company.

 3. Choosing the wrong market research methodology

 With hundreds and hundreds of market research methodologies to choose from, where does one begin?

 - Are you aiming to explore?

 - Is it possible to do both?

 Is your head spinning, yet?
 The last question, I promise.

 You are never short of options when looking to conduct market research.

 However, with DIY market research, it is possible you are not choosing the right methodology to best answer those important business questions.